 The steel industry is highly cyclical.
 Consequently, the Company is exposed to fluctuations in the demand for steel goods that in turn cause fluctuations in the prices of these goods.
 Furthermore, since the production capacity of Brazil's steel industry exceeds its demand, it is dependent on export markets.
 The demand for steel goods and consequently the financial conditions and results of operations of steel producers, including the Company, are generally affected by fluctuations in the world economy and in particular the performance of the manufacturing, construction and automotive industries.
 Since 2003, the good performance of the world economy, especially in developing economies, such as China, has led to strong demand for steel goods, which contributed to historically high prices for Gerdau's steel goods.
 However, with the financial crisis that emerged in mid-2008, these prices have become unsupportable, especially given the expansion in world installed production capacity and the recent softening of demand.
 In the second quarter of 2008 and especially in early 2009, the United States and other European economies showed strong signs of a slowdown, which in turn affected many other countries.
-Over the past few years, developing economies have shown signs of a gradual recovery, while developed economies still present a challenging demand scenario.
+The year 2023 was marked by increased uncertainty related to the international macroeconomic environment, influenced by geopolitical conflicts, and a global steel production surplus, which impacted the global market, and particularly Brazil, which struggled with a massive inflow of steel through predatory imports that led to a decline in shipments and pressure on the Company's sales.